radioxoma/infrared/README.md

 * Different models of this remote has different buttons, layout looks the same
 * **Protocol used in this remote supports 256 different codes** (buttons), this project can help you try it all
 * Carrier frequency probably 38.3 kHz - *Audacity > Analyze > Plot Spectrum* shows this peak when recording with 192000 Hz sample rate
+* On *some* devices *some* buttons are hardware-only (e.g. KEY_CLOCK for LX-M245).
+Such a puty - chance of automatic clock setup drove me trough all this reverse thing
+* No key to explicitly turn on or off device, KEY_POWER can only toggle current power state.
+So there is no decent way to change device power state with computer boot/sleep/poweroff

+Clickbait table for Google.
+Why restrict yourself with an specific remote, if you could try all 256 buttons?

 | Model         | Config published | Buttons | Comment |
 | :-----------: | :--------------: | --------| ------- |